gmork2/drf-hierarchy/README.md

 # drf-hierarchy

-This package implements a modified preorder tree traversal with django groups in order to provide permissions inheritance.
+This app implements a modified preorder tree traversal with django groups in order to provide permissions inheritance.